 Good question – visit this National Park and you will see they are quite similar, especially with all the workers running around with their Smokey the Bear Hats.
 But the two units of this National Park are different.

 Both units of this National Park deserve your visit.
 Make plans!

 The South Unit is much older than the North Unit.
 Its features are more settled while the North Unit is still evolving and is more rugged.

 The South Unit has bison, elk, deer and wild horses.
 The North Unit does not have wild horses, but instead, it has longhorn cattle, along with bison, elk, and deer.

 The South Unit is almost twice as large as the North Unit.
 The South Unit: 46,158.57 acres.
 North Unit: 24,070.32 acres.

 There’s more traffic in the South Unit because it is more easily accessed at a popular town, (Medora) and it is on I-94.
 The North Unit is more remote and has less traffic.
 It’s about 15 miles from the nearest community (Watford City), so fewer people make the 50-mile drive up from I-94 to the North Unit.

 The South Unit has a 36-mile loop and two entrances.
-The North Unit has one entrance and one 14-mile road in and out.
+It’s a bit shorter, but a very intimate drive through the North Unit with one entrance and one 14-mile road in and out.